 Our Analysis and Test Results

 Because of its extra burly components, we think the Baratza Virtuoso+ is a great choice for large families, small offices, or any other setting where a grinder is going to see heavy use.
 It's not the most precise grinder money can buy, but it's close and can handle most anything you would need.

-In our pourover testing, we were able to get the Virtuoso+ very close to the ideal extraction time of 3 minutes.
-We also found that, cup-to-cup, this extraction time varied very little.
+In our pour-over testing, we were able to get the Virtuoso+ very close to the ideal extraction time of 3 minutes.
+We also found that cup-to-cup, this extraction time varied very little.
 This is a good indication that the grinder is dishing out similar results time after time, making it easier to get your ideal cup of coffee every morning.

-Despite the sturdier construction, the Virtuoso+ manages to keep things on the quieter side.
+Despite a sturdier construction, the Virtuoso+ manages to keep things on the quieter side.
 The pitch is a bit higher than we'd like, but the sound stays very consistent and steady without any screeching accents that would otherwise upset your eardrums.